j-chat/coursera-andrewng-ml-python/README.md

 # Machine Learning Assignments in Python
 I have translated the answers to the MATLAB/OCTAVE programming assignments to Python in order to understand how to apply Python to Machine Learning.
 I audited the [course](https://www.coursera.org/learn/machine-learning) from September 2017 to November 2017.
-Expected completion will be May 2019.

 ## Notebook descriptions
 * coursera_andrewng_machinelearning_ex1.ipynb: uses linear regression to predict profits for a food truck.
 This is a regression problem since a real-value is predicted for the output.